cosasha97/automatic-sleep-stages-classification/README.md

   - utils.py: useful functions and classes, including the class DataLoader (to load and preprocess raw EEG data), the functions to perform features relevance analysis or clustering
 - data/: containing some saved features to plot more quickly results on notebooks
 - report.pdf: our report summurizing our work on the automatic sleep stages classification
-- sleep_stages_classification.ipynb: see the 'Generate results' section above
+- sleep_stages_classification.ipynb: see the 'Generate results' section below

+## Generate results
+In the jupyter notebook 'sleep_stages_classification.ipynb' is shown step by step how to generate results similar to the ones presented in our report.